Cristian Insaurralde

-Cristian Manuel Insaurralde (born 20 July 1991) is an Argentine professional footballer who plays as a forward for Chilean club Unión Española on loan from Cobreloa.
+Cristian Manuel Insaurralde (born 20 July 1991) is an Argentine professional footballer who plays as a forward for Chilean club Cobreloa.

 Career

 In 2023, Insaurralde returned to Chile after playing for O'Higgins in 2016–17 and joined Cobreloa in the Primera B, winning the league title and getting promotion to the Chilean Primera División.
 After Cobreloa was relegated to the Primera B, he was loaned out to Unión La Calera for the 2025 season.
 In the second half of the same year, he switched to Unión Española.